-Alejandro Portes is Howard Harrison and Gabrielle Snyder Beck Professor of Sociology and director of the Center for Migration and Development at Princeton University.
-He has formerly taught at Johns Hopkins University, where he held the John Dewey Chair in Arts and Sciences; Duke University, and the University of Texas-Austin.
-In 1997, he was elected president of the American Sociological Association and served in that capacity in 1998-99.
+Alejandro Portes is Professor of Law, Research Professor & Distinguished Scholar, College of Arts and Sciences, at the University of Miami.
+He was formerly the Howard Harrison and Gabrielle Snyder Beck Professor of Sociology and director of the Center for Migration and Development at Princeton University.
+He previously taught at Johns Hopkins University, where he held the John Dewey Chair in Arts and Sciences; Duke University; and the University of Texas-Austin.
+In 1997, he was elected president of the American Sociological Association, and he served in that capacity in 1998-99.
 Born in Havana, Cuba, he came to the United States in 1960.
 He was educated at the University of Havana, Catholic University of Argentina, and Creighton University.
 He received his M.A. and Ph.D. from the University of Wisconsin-Madison.

 Legacies is the winner of the 2002 Distinguished Scholarship Award from the American Sociological Association and of the 2002 W. I. Thomas and Florian Znaniecki Award for best book from the International Migration Section of ASA.
 Five volumes of his collected essays have been published in English, Spanish, and Portuguese.
 His most recent articles have appeared in the American Sociological Review, Annals of the American Academy of Political and Social Sciences, International Migration Review, and Population and Development Review.